Mathematical modeling of antigenicity for HIV dynamics

 The value of $S_{kk}$ is considered as relatively low by the biological community but we have not found any precise and trust-worthy proposition in the literature.

 The distribution $k \mapsto S_{kj}$ for $j\neq k$ needs to be non-uniform for a biological reason.
-As is well known (Bebenek {\em et al.}, 1993; Ji and Loeb, 1994), there exist mutationnal hot spots in the HIV virus.
+As is well known (\cite{Bebenek}, \cite{Ji}), there exist mutationnal hot spots in the HIV virus.
 We may guess these hot spots will elicit non-uniform distribution of the antigenicity during multiplication/mutation.
 The precise value of the probability $k\mapsto S_{kj}$ is of course an open problem.

-\subsubsection{Infectious virus}
+{\bf 3-3-1 \quad Infectious virus}

 The infectious virus variation ($\dd V_j / \dd t$) depends on various effects.